Nine of Swords: modern RWS Tarot Card Meanings

 ‘The 9 of Swords’, Rider Waite Smith tarot deck.

-Upright Nine of Swords Meanings
+Upright 9 of Swords: RWS Meanings

 Keywords

-Anxiety, Guilt, Fear, Nightmares, Despair, Anguish
+Anxiety, Guilt, Shame, Shock, Nightmares, Despair, Anguish

 Generally